richarvey/nginx-php-fpm/README.md

 ...
 ?>
 ```
-### Skip Templating
+### Enable Templating
-In order to speed up install time if templating is not required and you have a lot of files in your web root that you don't wish to be scanned, simply include the flag below:
+In order to speed up boot time templating is now diabled by default, if you wish to enable it simply include the flag below:
 ```
--e TEMPLATE_NGINX_HTML=0
+-e TEMPLATE_NGINX_HTML=1
 ```
 ### Template anything
 Yes ***ANYTHING***, any variable exposed by a linked container or the **-e** flag lets you template your configuration files.
 This means you can add redis, mariaDB, memcache or anything you want to your application very easily.